 2. Don’t fill your Ferrari with orange juice.

 The body is an engine and needs to be fed properly.
-Remind patients that exercise is not a reward to cheat on your diet.
+Remind patients not to reward themselves for exercising by cheating on a healthy diet.

 3. Journal every day.

 For at least the first 30 days of a program, encourage patients to keep a daily diet and exercise log.
-This will give them an idea of the challenges they face each day, as well as help them find ways to improve compliance.
+This will give them an idea of the challenges they face each day and help them find ways to improve compliance.

-Jonathan currently serves as the CM Vitals Brand Manager at the Lifestyle Matrix Resource Center.
-Jonathan has worked as an exercise physiologist and dietician, helping prescribe and program lifestyle medicine at both Advocate Health Care and Cenegenics Chicago.
+Jonathan Cannizzo, MSc has worked as an exercise physiologist and dietician, helping prescribe and program lifestyle medicine at both Advocate Health Care and Cenegenics Chicago.
 He earned his Masters of Science in Cell Biology and Biochemistry with a focus on chronic disease progression from Northeastern Illinois University and his Bachelor of Science in Exercise Science from the University of Central Oklahoma.
-As a graduate assistant at Northeastern, Jonathan was the primary author of chapter 6, Cancer, in the text, Diet, Exercise and Chronic Disease: The Biological Basis Behind Prevention.
+As a graduate assistant at Northeastern, Jonathan was the primary author of chapter 6, Cancer, in the text Diet, Exercise and Chronic Disease: The Biological Basis Behind Prevention.

-- Prince SA, Adamo KB, Hamel ME, Hardt J, Gorber SC and Tremblay M. A comparison of direct versus self-report measures for assessing physical activity in adults: a systematic review.
-International Journal of Behavioral Nutrition and Physical Activity.
+4. Prince SA, Adamo KB, Hamel ME, Hardt J, Connor Gorber S, Tremblay M. A comparison of direct versus self-report measures for assessing physical activity in adults: a systematic review.
+Int J Behav Nutr Phys Act.
 2008;5:56.
+Published 2008 Nov 6.